 Provost Jim Coleman

 Jim Coleman became the provost and executive vice chancellor for academic affairs and professor of biological sciences at the University of Arkansas on Jan.
 1, 2017.
-He is a highly regarded plant physiological ecologist and academic administrator with a broad background that crosses multiple disciplines.
+He is a plant physiological ecologist and academic administrator with a broad background that crosses multiple disciplines.

 As the chief academic officer of the university, he is responsible for leading the development and implementation of the University of Arkansas’ strategic plan and oversight of all of the university’s academic operations.
 The units reporting to the provost include colleges and schools, academic units and several administrative units.